pyusb/pyusb/README.rst

     python setup.py install

+If you get some kind of "command not found" error, make sure to add the Python install directory to your PATH environment variable or give the complete path to the Python interpreter.

 Remember that you need libusb (1.0 or 0.1) or OpenUSB running on your system.
 For Windows users, libusb 1.0 is still experimental, so it is recommended libusb-win32 package.
 Check the libusb website for updates